University of Alberta shooting: Shooting

-Michelle Shegelski, 26A fourth guard, a male, was severely injured in the shootings, sustaining brain injuries.
+Michelle Shegelski, 26A fourth guard, Matthew Schuman, was severely injured in the shootings, sustaining brain injuries.

 Capture

 A manhunt ensued as Baumgartner fled Edmonton, dropping off money for his two friends and mother.
 While at a friend's home, Baumgartner destroyed his cell phone so that it could not be used to track him.
 After eventually hearing news reports in the media, both friends notified police and returned the money.
 Baumgartner left $64,000 on his mother's kitchen table, and then left the Edmonton area.
-He swapped his licence plate for one from his mother’s vehicle and drove away, heading west to the resort town of Banff.
+He swapped his licence plate for one from his mother's vehicle and drove away, heading west to the resort town of Banff.
 There, he threw his weapon and vest into a river, and headed to the United States border, supposedly to Seattle, Washington.
 On June 16, 2012, 4:08 p.m.
-MDT (Edmonton time), Baumgartner was arrested by U.S. Customs and Border Protection while he was trying to cross the border at the Port of Lyndon near Langley, British Columbia with $333,580 in cash.
+MDT (Edmonton time), Baumgartner was arrested by U.S. Customs and Border Protection while he was trying to cross the border at the Port of Lynden near Langley, British Columbia with $333,580 in cash.